Heisenberg0712/Movie-App/README.md

 # flutterapp

-A new Flutter project.

-## Getting Started

 This Project was made to practice the concepts of layout in widgets.
 I learnt the usage of many widgets while developing this movie app.
+I have also applied neumorphic design in the ui.

 ## Screenshots